table

 list[pos+1], list[pos+2], ..., list[#list]

-and erases element list[#list]
+and erases element list[#list];

-can also be 0 when #list
+The index pos can also be 0 when #list is 0,

-or #list + 1
+or #list + 1.

-The default value for pos
+The default value for pos is #list,

-so that a call table.remove(l)
+so that a call table.remove(l) removes the last element

-of the list l
+of the list l.

 table.sort (list [, comp])